Disney World Advance Dining Reservations

 Restaurants You Really Must Book in Advance

-If you want to attend the Cinderella’s Royal Table Character Breakfast, it is critical to either book online or call (407) WDW-DINE (939-3463) at 7:00 am ET, 180 days in advance.
+If you want to attend the Cinderella’s Royal Table Character Breakfast, it is critical to either book online or with the MyDisneyExperience app at 6:00 am ET or via (407) WDW-DINE (939-3463) at 7:00 am ET, 60 days in advance.
 It sells out within minutes each day when reservations open.
 (Lunch and dinner at Cinderella’s Royal Table sell out quickly, too.)
 Full prepayment in advance is required for Cinderella’s Royal Table.

-The Chef’s Table at Victoria and Albert’s in the Grand Floridian Resort also sells out every morning, exactly 180 days in advance.
+The Chef’s Table at Victoria and Albert’s in the Grand Floridian Resort also sells out every morning, exactly 60 days in advance.
 There is only one Chef’s Table seating each night and it is not available Wednesdays and Fridays.
-I recommend you book online, but you can also call (407) WDW-DINE (939-3463) at 7:00 am ET, 180 days in advance.
+We recommend you book online or with the MyDisneyExperience app, but you can also call (407) WDW-DINE (939-3463) at 7:00 am ET, 60 days in advance.

-Reservations are required for these locations — you will never get a walk-up table:
+Reservations are required for these locations — you will never get a walk-up table (or rarely enough that it’s not worth counting on it):

-Also, during the Free Dining promotion, almost all table service dining locations will be fully booked up.
+Also, during the Free Dining promotion, most table service dining locations will be fully booked up during regular meal times.
 It is critical to have reservations during that time period!
 Disney does usually add some extra hours to certain restaurants (i.e, Chef Mickey’s, which is not normally open for lunch, often offers lunch during the Free Dining period; other restaurants may have extended hours for lunch), so if you find yourself without a reservation, that might be worth a try.

 Can’t get a reservation at the restaurant you want?